-Walt Disney, animator, writer, voice actor and film producerAnimation offers a medium of storytelling and visual entertainment which can bring pleasure and information to people of all ages everywhere in the world
+Animation offers a medium of storytelling and visual entertainment which can bring pleasure and information to people of all ages everywhere in the world.

 The Unbearable Variety of 3D Animation Art Styles

-If a 2D drawing cannot be viewed from all angles and the animator needs to create a separate perspective for each of them, then the 3D figure perfectly rotates 360 degrees, approaches and moves away at the animator’s discretion.
-So, frame by frame cycle with strict compositional rules of 2D animation turns into complete freedom of viewing angles in the case of 3D.
+If a 2D drawing cannot be viewed from all sides, and the animator needs to create a separate angle for each of them, then the 3D figure perfectly rotates 360 degrees, approaches, and moves away at the discretion of the animator.
+Thus, a frame-by-frame cycle with strict compositional rules of 2D animation turns into complete freedom of angles in the case of 3D.

 A feature of this type of animation is the scope of its application.
-Basically, this is cinematography: creating visual effects and scenery that cannot be achieved or received using traditional methods, or replacing the work of stuntmen with especially dangerous stunts.
-It is also used to create digital heroes for live-action movies and in-game videos for video games (Stormdivers by Housemarque with character animation by Kevuru Games).
+This is mainly cinematography – creating visual effects and scenery that cannot be achieved or obtained by traditional methods, or replacing the work of stuntmen with especially dangerous stunts.
+It is also used to create digital characters for live-action films and video game action videos (Stormdivers by Housemarque with character animation by Kevuru Games).

 Thus, 3D animation is a complex and time-consuming process that requires the involvement of several specialists at once:

 - Сoncept artist

-- The 3D modeler
+- 3D modeler

-- The 3D animator
+- 3D animator

-Creates a skeleton for the 3D model, rigs it with bones and controls and sets its movement.
+Creates a skeleton for the 3D model, rigs it with bones and controls, and sets its movement.

 Virtual Reality 3D

-- Claymation – clay or platinum objects
+- Claymation – clay or platinum objects.

-- Cutout – characters, objects and backgrounds are cut out of flat material: paper, cardboard or fabric
+- Cutout – characters, objects, and backgrounds are cut out of flat material: paper, cardboard, or fabric.

-- Silhouette – flat characters, objects and backgrounds depicted in the form of black silhouettes
+- Silhouette – flat characters, objects, and backgrounds depicted in the form of black silhouettes.

-- Action figures/Lego – Lego characters or action figures
+- Action figures/Lego – Lego characters or action figures.

-- Puppet – dolls and puppets
+- Puppet – dolls and puppets.

-- Pixilation – live people and existing environments
+- Pixilation – live people and existing environments.

-Therefore, if you come across the question of how to make 3D animation look 2D, feel free to answer that it can be done with cel shading.
+Therefore, if you come across the question of how to make a 3D animation look like 2D, feel free to answer that this can be done using cel shading.
 This effect is achieved by special rendering settings.
-Cel shading is very often used in video games (Afro Samurai by Bandai Namco or Astral Chain by PlatinumGames), cartoons and commercial videos.
+Cel shading is very commonly used in video games (Afro Samurai by Bandai Namco or Astral Chain by PlatinumGames), cartoons, and commercial videos.